128technology/docs/docs/config_asset_connection_resiliency.md

 sidebar_label: Asset Connection Resiliency
 ---

 128T provides path resiliency to a destination when multiple paths exist between peering 128T routers.
 However, not every destination may not have another 128T peered in its path.
-Specifically, the Conductor may be deployed on the public internet without a front-ended 128T.
+Specifically, a 128T conductor may be deployed on the public internet without a front-ended 128T.
 :::info
 Read the [BCP on Conductor Deployment](bcp_conductor_deployment.md) for recommendations on how to deploy a Conductor.
 :::